Georgia-Pacific Paper Mill

 - Construction workers

-If you or a family member was exposed to asbestos years ago but has now been diagnosed with an asbestos disease, you can still recover compensation for medical bills, lost wages and other losses.
+If you or a family member was exposed to asbestos or asbestos fibers years ago but has now been diagnosed with an asbestos disease, you can still recover compensation for medical bills, lost wages and other losses.
 Contact the knowledgeable New York mesothelioma attorneys at Belluck & Fox today to learn about your options.

 Secondhand Asbestos Exposure from Georgia-Pacific

 In the course of their work at Georgia-Pacific, workers would become covered in dust containing asbestos.
 Typically, workers went so far as to change clothes before leaving the plant or blowing off the dust with an air hose before going home.
 Sometimes, on long shifts, workers would take a break in the afternoon and wear their dusty clothes home to get lunch before returning to return.

 There is no safe level of asbestos exposure, and dust carried home on clothing, skin or hair may have put workers’ family members at risk of exposure.
 Family members who have been diagnosed with an asbestos disease due to “take-home” exposure are eligible to file claims for compensation.

 In 2017, Georgia-Pacific affiliate Bestwall LLC filed for Chapter 11 bankruptcy due to the skyrocketing number of asbestos claims being filed against it.

 According to a Reuters report, Bestwall has been named in 80 percent of mesothelioma cases filed against Georgia-Pacific each year and is currently defending itself in 62,000 asbestos lawsuits.

 1927: Georgia-Pacific is founded in Augusta, Ga.
 It was originally known as Georgia Hardwood Lumber Company.